 The vaccine is supplied in vials containing 10, 20, 50 or 100 doses.

 The vaccine is reconstituted with the solvent immediately prior to use, allowing 2 ml of diluent per dose.

 If using the vented transfer device push one end of the device through the centre of the vaccine vial using a firm, twisting action.
 Similarly, push the solvent vial onto the opposite end of the device taking care to ensure the spike penetrates the centre of the vial bung.
 Carefully allow diluent to flow into the vaccine vial without completely filling it.
 Ensure the powder plug is fully dissolved and then invert until all the vaccine solution drains into the diluent vial.
 Remove the empty vaccine vial and transfer spike from the diluent vial and place into an appropriate disinfectant solution.

 Alternatively, remove approximately 5 ml of the solvent from the vial with a syringe and needle, inject into the vaccine vial and shake well until the powder plug is fully dissolved.
 Remove the vaccine solution from the vial, reinject into the diluent vial and shake well.
 Great care should be taken not to generate an aerosol.

 Dose: 2 ml by intramuscular or subcutaneous injection.

-No particular symptoms at ten times dose other than a transient pyrexic response similar to that seen after a single dose but up to 2 °C.
+No particular signs at ten times dose other than a transient temperature increase as seen with a single dose – see Adverse reactions.